KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\settings\routes.py:167`

 **Description**:
-The `settings_staff_remove` method is designed to handle the removal of a staff member from the system, identified by their `user_id`, while ensuring that the user has the necessary access permissions to perform this action.
+The `settings_staff_remove` method is used to remove a staff member from the settings in the EeazyCRM application, identified by their 'user_id'.
+It is likely called by an admin or a user with sufficient privileges, after checking access rights.

 ---